FIRE 7: Automatic Reduction with Modular Approach: Improvements not related to the modular approach

 \subsection{Split masters mode}

-An alternative to the modular approach for the parallelization of IBP reduction is separating the reduction to different master integrals within the classical (rational polynomial) approach.
-To proceed this way one needs to determine first the list of master integrals, for example, by running a sample modular job for a single probe point.
-Afterwards there is a syntax to use {\tt FIRE7} so that only a subset of master integrals is considered to be non-zero, and other ones are directly set to zero in the system of IBP linear equations.
+An alternative to the modular approach for the parallelization of IBP reduction is performing separate computations of the coefficients of different master integrals within the classical (rational polynomial) approach.
+To proceed this way, one needs to determine first the list of master integrals, for example, by running a sample modular job for a single probe point.
+Afterwards, there is a syntax to use {\tt FIRE7} so that only a subset of master integrals is considered to be non-zero, and other ones are directly set to zero in the system of IBP linear equations.
 This simplifies the reduction and reduces the consumption of RAM and CPU time.

-The {\tt \#masters |first-last|filename} instruction in the configuration file enables this mode.
-Here first and last are numerical positions of master integrals listed in the following file (the indexing starts from 1 not 0).
-For example, {\tt \#masters |1-2|doublebox.masters} sets all master integrals, other than the 1st and 2nd ones listed in {\tt doublebox.masters}, to be zero.
+The {\tt \#masters |first-last|filename} option in the configuration file enables this mode.
+Here, {\tt first} and {\tt last} are numerical positions of master integrals listed in the following file (the indexing starts from 1 not 0).
+For example, {\tt \#masters |1-2|doublebox.masters} sets all master integrals, other than the 1st and 2nd ones listed in {\tt doublebox.masters}, to zero.
 Similarly, {\tt \#masters |4-4|doublebox.masters} retains only the 4th master integral.
-This allows parallel runs that each target a subset of master integrals.
+This allows parallel runs that each targets a subset of master integrals.
 One should be sure that no more master integrals are going to appear, otherwise {\tt FIRE} will crash immediately upon encountering one.
 The output table files will have a suffix with the master range {\tt first-last} before the {\tt .tables} extension.
 After all reductions (targeting different subsets of master integrals) are ready, one can combine them in {\tt Mathematica} with the {\tt CombineTables} function.
 The syntax is {\tt CombineTables[filename, list]}, for example, {\tt CombineTables[filename, \{\{1, 2\}, 3, 4\}]}.
-The list can contain either numbers or pairs of numbers indicating start and end of a range.
+The list can contain either numbers or pairs of numbers indicating the start and end of a range.

-It might be also useful to provide the list of masters, with the syntax {\tt \#masters filename}, even if the split mode with the extra {\tt |first-last|} syntax is not used, as this knowledge can improve reduction efficiency.
+It might also be useful to provide the list of masters, with the syntax {\tt \#masters filename}, even if the split mode with the extra {\tt |first-last|} syntax is not used, as this knowledge can improve reduction efficiency.